actions/runner/docs/preview/yamlgettingstarted-authz.md

 Note, resource authorization is currently append only.
 Removing a resource from the YAML file will not remove it's authorized status.
 A future update will provide a way to remove authorization for a resource from the web UI or REST API.

+## Having trouble with resource authorization?

+We have a better experience in the web coming in the next couple sprints.

+A workaround that covers most cases is, navigate to the build definition in the web, switch the default branch to your branch that includes the service endpoint reference, save, revert back to your desired settings, save again.
+The act of saving the definition loads the file (from the default branch) and authorizes discovered resources.